pierre-rouleau/about-erlang/README.rst

 setup.
 Instead of doing that I the same strategy and create a shell script to install the environment along with a shell alias to invoke it.

-I use the following ``envfor-building-erlang`` bash script:
+I use the following ``envfor-kerl`` bash script:

 .. code:: bash

     #!/usr/bin/env bash
     # Abstract: setup shell to build Erlang with Kerl.
-    # Last Modified Time-stamp: <2020-07-04 18:25:13, updated by Pierre Rouleau>
+    # Last Modified Time-stamp: <2020-07-05 12:29:17, updated by Pierre Rouleau>
     # -----------------------------------------------------------------------------
     #
     # This file *must* be sourced.
     #
-    # Run with: for-building-erlang
+    # Run with: use-kerl
     #
     # -----------------------------------------------------------------------------
     # References: